MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ![Screenshot of the Mixed Reality toolbar.](media/mixed-reality-toolbar.PNG "Screenshot of the Mixed Reality toolbar")

-If you want to focus on the video stream from the HoloLens user, you can minimize the toolbar by selecting the HoloLens button .
+If you want to focus on the video stream from the HoloLens user, you can minimize the toolbar by selecting the HoloLens button.

 ![Screenshot of HoloLens button.](media/minimize-MR-toolbar.jpg "Screenshot of HoloLens button")